 The ACIS-related gARFs were built with the CIAO script fullgarf, using PHA2 files from specific archival observations and the appropriate GRMF energy grid as the seed energy grid.
 They therefore include dither, and do not have exactly the nominal aimpoints as their source positions.
 The configuration information, including SIM_Z position and ObsID numbers, are included in the GARF headers.

 To download individual files, <Shift>-click on the filename.
-The complete set of responses is available as a gzipped tarfile from the anonymous FTP site asc.harvard.edu in the directory /pub/caldb/CY10/.
-Notice: This tarfile has been upgraded to version 2 as of 06 March 2007.
+The complete set of responses is available as a gzipped tarfile located on the Chandra Archive server, under the directory:

 Configuration Grating Type Order gRMF Filename gARF Filename Source